3dprintmachiner/3D-Printed-RC-Plane/README.md

 # 3D-Printed-RC-Plane
 This is my 3D printed plane that is made from parts from Aliexpress and assembled by yours truly.
 Still in development and is hoped to be funded through Hack Club!
+I wanted to make this because I used to have RC cars and things when I was younger but I thought it would be really cool if i could build the same thing myself (and maybe a little more power....)

 <img width="1467" height="721" alt="image" src="https://github.com/user-attachments/assets/f722a60d-0bc7-4b8c-810d-51a71fe6d749" />